Overcoming Insecurity Through Emotional Permanence

 By using these self-awareness tools, we can challenge and change negative thoughts.
 Recognizing these thought patterns is the first step towards overcoming emotional dysregulation.

-Healing from Past Trauma to Promote Emotional Resilience
+Healing from Past Trauma through Promoting Emotional Resilience

 Traumatic experiences, especially during formative years, can severely impact the development of emotional permanence.
 An inconsistent or neglectful upbringing often leads to difficulties in developing a stable sense of self and trust in relationships.